-The Grant of the Code powers is intended to assist providers of electronic communications networks and/or systems of infrastructure.
-In particular, a provider with Code powers (i.e. an "operator") may:
+The electronic communications code is a set of rights that are intended to assist providers of electronic communications networks and/or systems of infrastructure.
+Operators to whom Ofcom applies the Code may:

 - construct and maintain infrastructure on public land (streets) without needing to obtain a specific street works licence to do so; - benefit from certain immunities from the Town and Country Planning legislation; and - in the event that agreement cannot be reached with the owner or occupier of private land, to apply to the Court to impose an agreement which confers the Code right being sought by the operator or provides for the Code right to bind the landowner or occupier.